merenlab/merenlab.org/_posts/2026-06-28-HIPP-on-human-progress.md

 For the next call for the HIFMB Integrative Postdoc Pool (HIPP), Thilo Gross came up with a kind of proposal that appeared to fill the void in my intellectual sphere like Kurt Vonnegut fills a lonely blank page with the absurd truth of being alive, or with drawings that can *easily* compete with my sink above.

-Thilo's proposal was to define the next HIPP call in a way that would bring together social science and basic science researchers from the beginning of the project so they can come up with questions that were of interest to all groups equally.
+Thilo's proposal was to define the next HIPP call in a way that would bring together researchers from the humanities, the social sciences, and the basic sciences from the beginning of the project so they can come up with questions that were of interest to all groups equally.
 I immediately recognized that this was an opportunity to test whether the bridge I had been imagining could actually be built and whether I could be a part of it.

 I already had some good experiences around this call.
 I had many inspiring conversations with Kristian Berg, a colleague at the University of Oldenburg who studies linguistics, and together with Kim Peters and Thilo, we came up with a project to study the power of words. *A linguist, a microbial ecologist, a mathematician, and a geographer walk into a bar ... with their towels, to dive altogether, into unfamiliar waters, for science*.